moonshotcollective/q-dip/README.md

 # q-dip
-A protocol for quadratic diplomacy
+A protocol for quadratic diplomacy.

+Be sure to checkout the branches.